SHORT FILM COMPETITION

 Open to the World

 The EU Delegation to the Council of Europe, with the support of the Council of Europe, invites you to take part in its first Short Film Competition.
-Until February 5th, 2019, you have one month to express yourself on the chosen theme "Proud of Our Heritage, Open to the World".
+Until February 5th, 2019, you can express yourself on the chosen theme "Proud of Our Heritage, Open to the World".

-Time is short, so be spontaneous!
 Take your camera or even your smartphone and express your creativity in one to three minutes about this theme.
-Make your voices heard: why is your Cultural Heritage significant to you?
-Why is it important to share it with others?
+Make your voices heard and your heritage known.

 - The best videos will be selected by a jury composed of officials from the European Union and Council of Europe, as well as a cinema professional, and will be projected at a closing ceremony of the competition.
 And the best part: the winning short film selected by the jury will win a set of a bridge camera and a stabilizer worth € 800,-.